By Sally Underwood •

-A JUDGE has ruled that a man who was recorded shooting at photos of Spanish politicians is not guilty of making threats against the government.
+Shooting: A man who shot at photos of Spanish politicians did not threaten the government.
+Image: Wikimedia

 Prosecutors may still seek to bring charges of hate crimes, however, after the Malaga man who was filmed shooting at photos of Spain’s top politicians was found not to have threatened the government.